DHTMLX/docs-suite/docs/tree/api/tree_focusitem_method.md

 # focusItem()

-@short: sets focus to a specified tree item
+@short: sets focus to an item by its id and moves the scroll to it

 @signature: {'focusItem(id: string | number): void;'}